 The deadline for the 2015 List is August 15, 2014 - Learn more!

 View Endangered Places Map in a full screen map

-Five diverse, but very significant, sites were selected this year that need special help.
+Five diverse, but very significant, sites were selected in 2014 that need special help.
 Demolition, neglect, natural forces, land value fluctuation, and unsympathetic owners are the forces that typically threaten historic buildings and significantly increase the danger to the unique places that link us to Colorado’s past.
 These are the special places that define our communities and form the foundation for our collective identity as Coloradans in the future.
 Colorado Preservation, Inc. devotes staff time and resources to raise funds and rally concerned citizens so that listed sites can be saved.